Golden Line (Delhi Metro): History

-The Golden Line, initially named as Silver Line, was conceptualized by the Delhi Metro Rail Corporation (DMRC) under the Phase IV of Delhi Metro's future expansion and development in July 2016.
-As per the plan, six new lines covering a length of about 104 km have been planned to be added to the metro network, out of which the Golden Line would cover southern Delhi at a length of 20.2 km.
-The plans were finalized for implementation by the Government of Delhi in December 2018; this time the length of the Golden Line increased to 23.6 km.
-In March 2019, the plans were approved for construction by the Government of India.
-Thus, land acquisition for Phase IV and Golden Line began from April 2019, and was completed by three years.
-Construction was supposed to begin from 2021, but was delayed due to the restrictions imposed by the government due to the COVID-19 pandemic.
-Hence, construction was started by Afcons Infrastructure and Larsen & Toubro in June 2022.
-It was expected to be completed by 2024/25, which has been extended to March 2026, as of January 2024.
+The Golden Line, initially named as Silver Line, was conceptualised by the Delhi Metro Rail Corporation (DMRC) under the Phase IV of Delhi Metro's future expansion and development in July 2016.
+As per the plan, six new lines spanning a length of about 104 km were planned to be added to the metro network, out of which the Golden Line would cover southern Delhi at a length of 20.2 km.
+The plans were finalised for implementation by the Government of Delhi in December 2018; per the implementation plan, the length of the Golden Line increased to 23.6 km.
+In March 2019, whereafter they were approved by the Government of India.
+Thereafter, land acquisition for Phase IV and the Golden Line began from April 2019, and was completed in three years.
+Construction was supposed to begin from 2021, but was delayed due to the restrictions imposed by the government on account of the onset of the COVID-19 pandemic.
+In June 2022, Afcons Infrastructure and Larsen & Toubro initiated the construction.
+It was expected to be completed by 2024/25, which was eventually pushed to the end of 2026.

 In November 2020, the DMRC changed the alignment of the Golden Line as per the instructions of the Archaeological Survey of India (ASI) to circumvent the Qutb Minar and the Mehrauli Archaeological Park, so to avoid any harm to these critical historical sites during construction and operation.
 As per the initial plan, the line was proposed to be extended to Terminal 1 of Indira Gandhi International Airport, in order to provide commuters a faster and direct link to the airport's premises.
-The proposal was approved by the Government of Delhi after the DMRC created and showed a Detailed Project Report (DPR) in December 2023, thereby increasing the line's length to 25.82 km.
-The name of the line was changed from 'Silver Line' to 'Golden Line' in January 2024.
+The proposal was approved by the Government of Delhi after the DMRC composed and outlined a Detailed Project Report (DPR) in December 2023, thereby increasing the line's length to 25.82 km.
+The name of the line was changed from Silver to Golden in January 2024.

+The operational Sarita Vihar Depot serving the Violet Line is being modified to handle trains for the Golden Line too.
+Trainsets began started arriving at the depot from April 2026.